 - If a dog fails to compete in the NOHS Group or NOHS BIS ring, will their NOHS awards for the event be cancelled?

-No. Because the NOHS is a special attraction, the competition is not subject to the same rules as a regular show in regards to the requirement to continue to compete.
+No, because the NOHS is a special attraction, there is not a requirement to continue to compete at the show.